 There are two brands of dinnerware sets that stand out in the dinner family, they are Opalware and Ceramic sets.
 Let’s dive in to know the differences and comparisons between Opalware vs Ceramic dinnerware sets.

-All Opalware dinnerware are carefully designed under strict German technology as per European standards, they are Bacteria-free and non-porous dinner sets.
+All Opalware dinnerware is carefully designed under strict German technology as per European standards, they are Bacteria-free and non-porous dinner sets.

 Opalware is produced under high standards, they are generally hygienic for your family, 100% vegetarian, bone ash-free, and made of green material that is thermal resistant.